Charlie Blackmon Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff ranks 27th in MLB with a collective seven strikeouts per nine innings.
+- The 7.1 strikeouts per nine innings compiled by the Nationals pitching staff ranks 27th in the league.

-- The Nationals have the 21st-ranked team ERA across all league pitching staffs (5.08).
+- The Nationals have a 5.07 team ERA that ranks 21st among all league pitching staffs.

-- Nationals pitchers combine to give up the fifth-most home runs in baseball (13 total, 1.9 per game).
+- Nationals pitchers combine to give up 14 total home runs at a clip of 1.8 per game (fifth-most in baseball).

-- Gore (1-0) gets the start for the Nationals, his second of the season.
+- Williams (0-1) makes the start for the Nationals, his second of the season.

-- The lefty last appeared on Sunday against the Atlanta Braves, when he tossed 5 1/3 innings, allowing one earned run while giving up three hits.
+- The righty last appeared on Monday against the Tampa Bay Rays, when he threw five innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.